This guide is intended for PRL 206 students (Fall 2025 course section taught by Professor Joshua Foust)

 Another technique that may help in locating article discussion about Public Relations within a specific delimited industry environment is to select a major database for that field and then enter search phrases such as "public relations."
 Or experiment with entry of other term(s) pertinent to the PR field, which may include specific job titles one sees in the public relations field.

-Tip - Search Terminology: within certain discourse communities for some of these sub-disciplines, when speaking about "public relations" related activities, they may not always literally use that phrase itself.
+Tip - Search Terminology: within certain discourse communities for some of these sub-disciplines, when speaking about "public relations" related activities, members working within some specialization areas may not always literally use that phrase itself ("public relations").
 In both government and also nonprofit contexts, other terminology may be equally or more common (e.g., in the nonprofit world one thinks of terms like "community," "community outreach," "community relations," etc. OR in entertainment, a job title such as "publicist.").
+Even a general search phrase like, "strategic communication," may be helpful (if also combined with other relevant search terms.).
 So as you encounter those, or analogous alternative wordings, be sure to employ them within some of your search queries.

 PR Counseling ("Agencies")